DIPAKK2310/lumina/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## 🤝 Contributing

+Contributions, issues, and feature requests are welcome!
+Feel free to check the [issues page](../../issues).

+## 📄 License

+This project is licensed under the MIT License – see the [LICENSE](./LICENSE) file for details.

 ## Learn More